dib-lab/dammit/doc/quickstart.md

 `eukaryota` BUSCO database for our test yeast dataset (below).
 This could take a while, so consider walking away and getting yourself a cup of coffee.

+By default, dammit downloads databases into your home directory, following the XDG specification: `$HOME/.local/share/dammit/databases`.

+!!! note

+    If you're on an HPC or other system with limited space in your home directory, or if you've already downloaded some databases and you'd like to use them with dammit, see the [Database Usage](database-usage.md) section to specify a custom location.

 If you installed dammit into a virtual environment, be sure to activate it first: